Arsen0809/crypto-trade-project/readme.txt

-Please create .env file and fill it with your local credantials like env.examople For starting program
+Please create .env file and fill it with data in env.example For starting program
 Here is the link for Telegram `t.me/coinstatstradeBot` or search in telgram `crypto.trade`
 $ npm i